Pop Across the Pond: Girls Weekend in London, England

 $482.84 - two nights in the Courthouse Hotel in a Classic room, split amongst two people

-If you’re on a tighter budget, staying at the Zedwell for the duration of your trip is a much more economical lodging option.
-Strictly sticking to public transportation rather than using expedited ride-sharing services or the Heathrow Express will slash your travel costs, plus expensive establishments like Bagatelle London could be replaced with more affordable alternatives like Bao or the £27 afternoon tea served at Soho Wala—and you certainly don’t need to purchase multiple drinks both days you’re in town!
+If you’re on a tighter budget, the Zedwell is a much more economical accommodation.
+Strictly sticking to public transportation rather than using expedited ride-sharing services or the Heathrow Express will slash your travel costs, plus expensive establishments like Bagatelle London could be replaced with more affordable alternatives like Bao or the £27 afternoon tea at Soho Wala—and you certainly don’t need multiple drinks both days you’re in town!

 What to Wear in London?